GuanceCloud/terraform-provider-guance/docs/index.md

 ### Optional

 - `access_token` (String, Sensitive) Access token for Guance Cloud API.
 May also be provided via GUANCE_ACCESS_TOKEN environment variable.
 Get an Key ID from [Guance Cloud](https://console.guance.com/workspace/apiManage) as access token.
+- `end_point` (String) EndPoint for Guance Cloud API.
+May also be provided via GUANCE_END_POINT environment variable.
+See [GitHub](https://github.com/GuanceCloud/terraform-provider-guance) for a list of available regions.
 - `region` (String) Region for Guance Cloud API.
 May also be provided via GUANCE_REGION environment variable.
 See [GitHub](https://github.com/GuanceCloud/terraform-provider-guance) for a list of available regions.